Cherry Fold Community Primary School

 Reading

-Children will have a reading book chosen by themselves appropriate to their reading level.
+Children will have a reading book appropriate to their reading level and a book chosen by themselves to read for pleasure.
 Accompanying these books are their reading diaries, where you can write comments on their reading daily.
 Please do listen to your child read on a regular basis.
-Your child will also be given many opportunities throughout the week to listen to, and to read a variety of stories.
+It is important to take time to read to your child too.

 Homework